-The Red List Indices (RLI) for ACAP-listed species, all seabirds and for all birds are summarised from 1988 to 2008.
+The Red List Index (RLI) shows trends in aggregate extinction risk for sets of species based on data from the IUCN Red List.
+RLIs for ACAP-listed species, all seabirds and for all birds are summarised from 1988 to 2008, with the trend for ACAP-listed species projected to 2012 based on the 2012 IUCN Red List to be published later this year.
 Overall the seabird index has decreased somewhat faster than the index for all birds.
-The index for ACAP-listed species shows that this group is substantially more threatened than either and has decreased particularly rapidly over the last 20 years.
-However the RLI for 2008 has not changed relative to the last major RLI assessment in 2004.
+The index for ACAP-listed species shows that this group is substantially more threatened than other seabirds (and likewise compared with all birds) and has deteriorated in status particularly rapidly over the last two decades.
+However the RLI for 2012 has not changed relative to recent assessments in 2004 and 2008.
+More comprehensive analyses of the recent population trends for ACAP-listed species will be completed by 2013 and may revise this picture further.